-- we present an improved approach (extending our prior work in [9]) for electric vehicles to coordinate their (planned) charging station visits to reduce the waiting time (Section IV); and - we perform a simulation study to analyze the effect of different penetration rates of the CSDB and of using historical data on the travel times to study our adaptive charging and routing strategy compared to related strategies.
-We show that by using the CSDB we can reduce the average waiting time up to 97 % (Section V).
+• we perform a simulation study to analyze the effect of different penetration rates of the CSDB and of using historical data on the travel times to study our adaptive charging and routing strategy compared to related strategies.
+We show that by using the CSDB we can reduce the average waiting time up to 97 %.